abstractfactory/rfc/spec10.md

 Thus, Open Metadata MUST allow for any `data` to contain meta-data, including meta-data itself, and it must to so in a manner that doesn't affect the original `data` in any way and finally this data MUST NOT be bound by any particular representation; meaning it may be in the form of a True or False statement, a string or list of strings or quite simply any format capable of being represented on a file-system.

-# Goal - MK2
+# Goal - Mk2

-Break free from the 2-level hierarchy imposed by MK1 and support hierarchies of an arbitrary depth and width.
+Break free from the 2-level hierarchy imposed by Mk1 and support hierarchies of an arbitrary depth and width.

 [RFC11][] (Miller Columns) defines a hierarchical representation of data that encourages the use of meta-data in any situation.
-This is different from the current MK1 in which data is forced into a 2-level hierarchy of `channel` and `key`.
+This is different from the current Mk1 in which data is forced into a 2-level hierarchy of `channel` and `key`.
 The goal of this spec then is to make Open Metadata compatible with [RFC11][].

+Another important evolution is separating the previous `File` and `Folder` objects into `Group` and `Dataset`.
+Too often did this cause confusion and conflict, both logically but also practically e.g. with the reserved variable name `file` in Python.

 # Proposal